sirixdb/sirixdb.github.io/python-sdk.md

 This document is a tutorial for using the python SDK (henceforth: pysirix), including setting up SirixDB locally using docker.

+This document concentrates on JSON data, but much of it valid with XML data as well.

 ## Setting up SirixDB locally

 Unfortunately, this is currently a bit messy, but still rather straightforward.